9uant-brain/JFET_METER/README.md

 ### Calibration

-In arduino nano chip (ATmega328P), there is internal reference voltage (1.1V ±10%) mostly constant regardless of condition.
-So, if I compare this reference with VCC, I can figure out VCC value.
-If I measure internal voltage, it varies with VCC, as I explained, every voltage measurement are relativtiy with VCC.
-So, let's assume we measure internal voltage.
-Even internal 1.1V is still 1.1V, if exact VCC value didn't defined, its measurement never shown as 1.1V.
-But, we can work backwards with it.
+In the Arduino Nano chip (ATmega328P), there is an internal reference voltage of 1.1V (±10%) that remains mostly constant under various conditions.
+By comparing this internal reference to VCC, we can estimate the actual VCC value.

+Normally, all analog voltage measurements are relative to VCC.
+Therefore, when we try to measure the internal reference voltage itself, the result is affected by VCC.
+Even though the internal reference is fixed at 1.1V, without knowing the exact value of VCC, the measured result will not appear as 1.1V.

-If the measurement is higher than 1.1V, VCC have to be higher (measurement∝1.1/VCC).
-On the other hand, if the measurement is lower than 1.1V, VCC have to be lower (measurement∝1.1/VCC).
+However, we can reverse this relationship.
+If we measure the internal reference voltage and find it higher than expected, it means VCC must be higher (since the measurement ∝ 1.1 / VCC).
+Conversely, if the measured value is lower, it means VCC must be lower.
+This inverse proportionality allows us to indirectly calculate the actual VCC.